Here's why Volvo's 112 mph speed-limiter is a big deal

 But to me, this is all part of a bigger issue.
 Because while yes, you should never be going 113 mph, that's not the point.
 Most people are approaching this with a latty da attitude, and that's a dangerous thing.
 Because what you are telling automakers and governments is that you don't mind being limited if it's all in the name of safety and legality.

 And that's a slippery slope because it won't exactly be difficult to limit cars to say 90 mph.
 Because, why wouldn't you?
 It's not like you can ever legally go that fast, it's pointless.
 And soon, we'll be in a world where the cars we buy will be GPS limited to the posted speed limit.
-And I'm sorry, but I don't like that, but not because of some maniacal belief that "This is a free country, I pay my taxes, and I should be able to do whatever the hell I want!", that doesn't get you anywhere.
+And I'm sorry, but I don't like that, and not because of some maniacal belief that "This is a free country, I pay my taxes, and I should be able to do whatever the hell I want!", that doesn't get you anywhere.

 America has some of the worst drivers in the 'civilized world,' there's no training, there's no discipline, and most of all there's no infrastructure.
 Our country lives on a 70-year-old highway system, built to last only 30 years, and our speed limits reflect that.
 Why 55 mph?
 Well, our roads are terrible, our drivers are incoherent, and although it was merely a bureaucratic decision made years ago, it's still in place.
 But still, nobody drives at 55 mph, because it's too slow, and our monkey brains see that the speedometer says 160 mph, and then we just go for it.